NeptuneMagicSauce/CatPi/README.md

 - rename Event and Event and Events

+- plots: have a horizontal marker at every 5 grams

 - bug: if dispense and eat are on different days they are not associated

+- validate gzip on Pi: how long does it take? for i in ~/.local/share/CatPi/logs/*txt ; do basename $i; time gzip -c $i > ~/tmp/tmp.gz; done if it is slow, do it in a background thread and signal end with timer

+- gzip historical data:
+for i in ~/.local/share/CatPi/logs/*txt ; do gzip -v $i; done